veronika-simic/docker/Notes.md

-docker-compose up --> used to run multiple containers docker-compose up --build --> build and run it docker-compose up -d --> run containers in the background
+docker-compose up --> used to run multiple containers docker-compose up --build --> build and run it docker-compose up -d --> run containers in the background docker build -f Dockerfile.dev . --> build a image from a file that has a different name than Dockerfile